 Ultimately, we are splitting hairs here.
 Like I said, microphone placement, input chains, recording, mixing and mastering all play a substantially more important role than sample rates at or above 44,100 hertz.
 If it’s working for you, more power to you.
 In the end, if people are impressed by the quality of what you deliver, that’s all that matters.
 Me?
 I’m just glad I can run twice to four times the number of plugins in my DAW and still sleep well at night.

-If using offline bounce, 44.1KHz is superior to higher rates (so long as you are using oversampling in your most critical plugins) because you won’t have down-conversion artifacts (which I can personally hear in A/B testing, even when using the worlds #1 advanced algorithm by iZotope), regardless of what you hear in your monitors through your converters, since they have no bearing on the internal, non-realtime bounces.
+If using offline bounce, 44.1KHz is superior to higher rates (so long as you are using oversampling in your most critical plugins) because you won’t have down-conversion artifacts (which I can personally hear in A/B testing, even when using the worlds #1 advanced algorithm by iZotope), regardless of what you hear in your speakers (audio monitors) through your converters, since they have no bearing on the internal, non-realtime bounces.
 This underscores my previous claims that it is best to work at the sample rate of your target format (i.e. CD/MP3/etc., DVD, whatever).
 What I didn’t realize when pushing this assertion in the past is that the filters in the converters and the overall quality of the converters themselves are what is affecting subjective opinions.
-Both the converters and opinions on what is coming out of the monitors have no affect on the offline bounce at all.
+Both the converters and opinions on what is coming out of the speakers have no affect on the offline bounce at all.
 This, my friends, is a very big deal and puts the nail in the coffin of the debate regarding sample rates for 44.1 target song formats in 100% digital DAW setups.
 The only situation in which I can personally see a benefit to a higher sample rate is if your converter sounds better at a higher rates (an issue of interface build quality and not an inherent superiority of higher rates) and you have to rely on your converter to render your master in realtime (e.g. bouncing through outboard gear or to a real tape machine to generate your master).
 If your converter sounds equal or better at 44.1, then this advantage is nullified.

 44.1 conveys (when properly converted using the best filters) a 100% accurate reproduction of sound with no loss of fidelity and is not inferior to higher sample rates.
 For those obsessed with the possible rolloff from 17k-20k in less optimal converters, you might want to pull up your favorite masters in a spectrometer.
 I’m willing to bet that you’ll see an intentional rolloff near 20k in the digital file (prior to D/A conversion) in any case.
-Trust me when I say that any spikes at 18k of significant amplitude will make you rip off your earphones or reach for the volume knob for your monitors IF your equipment can reproduce those frequencies (most cannot).
-In fact, before I got rid of the mixer between my interface and monitors and replaced my cables with better ones (Mogami, if you must know), I couldn’t hear an 18k spike in my Events either.
+Trust me when I say that any spikes at 18k of significant amplitude will make you rip off your earphones or reach for the volume knob for your speakers if your equipment can reproduce those frequencies (most cannot).
+In fact, before I got rid of the mixer between my interface and speakers and replaced my cables with better ones (Mogami, if you must know), I couldn’t hear an 18k spike in my Events either.
 Now I can.
 But with my Ultrasone Pro 750s (8 Hz to 35 kHz), they become shrill terror and immediately apparent due to the extremely flat response curve from 20Hz to 20KHz.